benmvp/slides/2020/jsconfhi/perfect-lib.md

 <div style="display:flex; justify-content: flex-end">
   <div class="content-overlay" style="width: 75%">
     <img src="../../img/perfect-lib/github-issue-template-options-ui.png" alt="A screenshot of Github UI enabling choosing from a set of issue templates" class="plain" />
-    <h1>👏🏾</h1>
   </div>
 </div>

 NOTES:
+- Well it first starts with the issue itself
+- Whether it's a bug or a feature request we want as much details as possible
-- Instead with issue templates you can guide the developer into a flow based on their situation
+- With issue templates you can guide the developer into a flow based on their situation
   - Bug report
-  - Feature propsoal
+  - Feature proposal
   - Question / Help
   - Regression Report
 - And you can tie an issue label w/ each type so that your issues are pre-classified